 Want to try making the East Indian vindaloo on your own?
 It takes a bit of know-how and experience.
 So unless you have East Indian blood, it’ll take a few tries to get it right, but you will eventually.

-Almost every East Indian family has their own version of the Pork Vindaloo recipe, but here’s the recipe we use at home.
+Almost every East Indian family has their own version of the Pork Vindaloo recipe made with their special indyal masala, but here’s the recipe we use at home.

 What is the Pork Vindaloo recipe used by East Indians?

 The East Indian pork vindaloo recipe is a derivative of the Portuguese Pork Vindaloo recipe that was called Carne de Vinha D’Alhos which means meat in a marinade of wine and garlic.

 When the Portuguese were handed over Bombay as a gift in 1661, they influenced some of the traditions and culinary dishes of the local East Indians.
 Some of their dishes were also adopted and localized, this vindaloo being one of them.